 Look At Me Now Headland is part of the Moonee Beach Reserve and is best accessed from the gorgeous little town of Emerald Beach, 15 minutes North of Coffs Harbour.

 At the start of the walk make sure to check out the National Parks & Wildlife Service information panels that provide details about the Aboriginal cultural heritage of the area, as well as flora and fauna that you may come across.
 The walk is short and tranquil, offering fabulous scenic views far out to sea.
-From the lookout you will have a clear view to the Moonee Beach Reserve, and Mt Coramba to the West.
+From the lookout, you will have a clear view of the Moonee Beach Reserve, and Mt Coramba to the West.
 It is a perfect spot for whale watching, and there is access to the beach.

 No matter the season, you are likely to encounter Eastern Grey kangaroos nibbling on the grass, and White-bellied Sea Eagles, Ospreys, and Brahminy Kites soaring above the coastline in search of prey.
 Pack a picnic and have a relaxing lunch high on the headland between the dwarfed kangaroo grass and rocky heath.
 You may spot a threatened Zieria, a rare plant with glossy, tough leaves and pink and white blossoms in spring.